mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

 them.\

 The expression looks complex but is very simple once you learn to take it apart.
-The initial \"s\" means \"substitute\".
+The initial "s" means "substitute".
 This is followed by the text you want to find and the replacement text, with slashes (/) as separators.
-Thus, here we want to find \"foo\" in the inputfile and put
-\"bar\" in its places.
+Thus, here we want to find "foo" in the inputfile and put "bar" in its places.
 Only the output file is affected; Sed never changes its input files.

-Finally, the trailing \"g\" stands for \"global\", meaning to do this for the whole line.
-If you leave off the \"g\" and \"foo\" appears twice on the same line, only the first \"foo\" is changed to \"bar\".
+Finally, the trailing "g" stands for "global", meaning to do this for the whole line.
+If you leave off the "g" and "foo" appears twice on the same line, only the first "foo" is changed to "bar".

     $ cat testfile
     this has foo then bar then foo then bar